qqqlab/madflight/README.md

 ## Feedback is Welcome

 I enjoy hacking with electronics and I'm attempting to write some decent code for this project.
-If you enjoy it as well, please leave some feedback in the form of Stars, Issues, Pull Requests, or Discussions.
+If you enjoy it as well, please leave some feedback in the form of &star;&star;&star; Stars, Issues, Pull Requests, or Discussions.
 Thanks!

 ## Required Hardware